tylerjuniorcollege/slim-layout/README.md

 The layout that you specify must be located in the main templates path.

-In the page method, you can call `renderLayout()` instead of the normal `render()` method to pass the content to the layout and render everything in place.
+In the page method, all you need to do is call the main render function.
+That will render the page with the layout.

 Finally, in your layout file, to print the main content for the application, use the array index "content" where you want to place your content.